• Skip to primary navigation

 The monthly payment for a Tesla loan or lease largely depends on the model and configuration you choose.
 You should budget at least $1,000 monthly to repay a Tesla loan.
 If you have savings for a down payment, your monthly payment will be less.

 Leasing a Tesla will typically have lower monthly payments than a loan, as you’re essentially paying for the car’s depreciation during the lease term.
-However, there might be mileage restrictions, additional back taxes, and fees when leasing.
+However, there might be mileage restrictions, additional back taxes, and leasing fees.

 Down Payments